ashermancinelli/ashermancinelli.github.io/_posts/2021-10-24-Popular-Languages-1965.md

 In 1959 Grace Hopper, a retired Navy officer, organized a meeting of users and manufacturers to conceive of a programming language in response to Mary Hawes's call for a portable programming language, a language that could be compiled and ran on computers from multiple manufacturers.
 [You can read more about the history of COBOL on this Twitter thread from Bryce Lelbach which you should *definitely* check out.](#ref_twitter_bryce_cobol)

-I think we have a lot to learn from COBOL, a lot to be thankful for.
+I think we have a lot to learn from COBOL, and a lot to be thankful for.
 [The ISO](#ref_iso_homepage) didn't come along until 1988, long after Grace Hopper initiated the committee for the development of COBOL.
-I'm sure we owe a huge debt to COBOL and the women-led consensus-driven model, and I want to learn all I can from that history.
+I'm sure we owe a huge debt to COBOL and the women-led consensus-driven community that gave us COBOL.
+I want to learn all I can from that history.

-I still don't want to write COBOL though :smile:.
+I don't want to write any more COBOL than I have to though :smile:.

 ### [Fortran](#content)